JanusGraph/janusgraph/docs/basics/cache.md

 exclusively occupied by the cache.
 JanusGraph’s other data structures and each open transaction will occupy additional heap space.
-If additional software layers are running in the same JVM, those may occupy a significant amount of heap space as well (e.g. Gremlin Server, embedded Cassandra, etc).
+If additional software layers are running in the same JVM, those may occupy a significant amount of heap space as well (e.g. Gremlin Server, etc).
 Be conservative in your heap memory estimation.
 Configuring a cache that is too large can lead to out-of-memory exceptions and excessive GC.

 ### Clean Up Wait Time